-U.S. Air Force photo/Master Sgt.
-Ted Daigle Served You Sa U.S. Air Force Maj.
+U.S. Air Force Maj.
 Justin Stephenson, 11th Bomb Squadron chief pilot and chief of innovations, practices July 7 with the Virtual Reality Program Trainer at StrikeWerx in Bossier City, Louisiana.
-Master Sgt.
+Served, You Sa Master Sgt.
 Ted Daigle 307TH BOMB WING BARKSDALE AIR FORCE BASE, La. - A new virtual reality trainer is one step closer to potentially transforming the way B-52 Stratofortress studentpilots train for combat.
 The Virtual Reality Procedures Trainer, released during a milestone demonstration of its capabilities on July 7 at StrikeWerx in Bossier City, Louisiana, may even change the entire Air Force bomber community's approach to training.
 The VRPT is the brainchild Strike Command, Maj.
 Brandon Squadron, and Maj.
-Justin Stephenson, 11th Bomb Squadron chief pilot and chief of innovations.
-"Our adversaries are getting much better, much faster," Budgeon said.
+Justin Stephenson, 11th Bomb Squadron chief pilot and chief of innova- "Our adversaries are getting much better, much faster," Budgeon said.
 "This system has the potential to revolutionize the entire training process and make our student graduates better."
-The three Airmen teamed up with King Crow Studios, a virtual reality training company from Baton Rouge, Louisiana, to develop it as part of a larger learning management system that uses virtual reality with an embedded instructor to teach and grade B-52 student pilots. of Maj.
+The three Airmen teamed up with King Crow Studios, a virtual reality training company from Baton Rouge, Louisiana, to develop it as part of a larger learning management system that uses virtual reality with an embedded instructor to teach and grade B-52 student pilots.
+Members of the 307th of Maj.
 Mark Budgeon, current- Bomb Wing, 2nd BW and Air ly assigned to Air Force Global Force Global Strike Command watched as a demonstrator from Wolf, 307th Operations Support King Crow Studios put on virtual reality goggles to access a 360-degree, virtual replica of the jet's cockpit.
 The demonstrator was able to practice going through the entire ground procedures checklist just as a student pilot would prior to take-off.
 During the demonstration, Budgeon, an active-duty Airman, and Wolf, a Reserve Airman, explained several ways the VRPT can improve current training practices.
-Practice makes perfect The main advantages of the VRPT are its potential to reduce human bias in instruction, hours of labor.
+Practice makes perfect The main advantages of the VRPT are its potential to reduce human bias in instruction, See VIRTUAL Page 12 Let My Experience, Make Your Home Buying or Selling Experience, Your Best Experience!
+CENTURY 21 Nancy Price-Branson Cal BRE #0142697 CDPE.
+SFR.
+ABR.
+MRP.
+SRES Cellular (707) 718-1989 ach Office is independently Owned and Operated 301 Dickson Hill Road, Fairfield, CA 94533